glandu2/rzu/rzauth/README.md

 It support many database (default configuration is for SQL Server), clients/GS since epic 2 (running fine with 5.2 GS and newer).

+See features bellow for more details.

-It is portable on Windows and Linux.
+It is portable on Windows and Linux, raspberry pi.

 Database support
 ----------------